doggy8088/d2l-zh-tw/chapter_natural-language-processing-applications/natural-language-inference-bert_origin.md

 requires only an extra MLP consisting of two fully connected layers (see `self.hidden` and `self.output` in the following `BERTClassifier` class).
 This MLP transforms the
-BERT representation of the special “&lt;cls&gt;” token, which encodes the information of both the premise and the hypothesis, into three outputs of natural language inference: entailment, contradiction, and neutral.
+BERT representation of the special 『&lt;cls&gt;』 token, which encodes the information of both the premise and the hypothesis, into three outputs of natural language inference: entailment, contradiction, and neutral.